mochji/synapsea/README.md

 ## NOTE

-Until v2.0.00 releases, this is really bad.
-I don't know when v2.0.00 is gonna release but yeah.
+Until `v2.0.00` releases, this is really bad.
+I don't know when `v2.0.00` is gonna release but yeah.
 This sucks!!

+Check the `development` branch for updates on `v2.0.00`.

 # Synapsea
 ### (formerly Lua Neural Network)